 Step 3: Request an Internal Review (Optional)

 Within 10 business days of a denial, you can request an internal review from your insurer.
 This is an informal process where the insurer reconsiders the decision.
 It can sometimes resolve clear-cut errors without formal proceedings.
-However, an internal review does not pause your 2-year FSRA deadline — the clock keeps running regardless.
+However, an internal review does not pause your 2-year LAT-AABS deadline — the clock keeps running regardless.